soyart/nexpr/README.md

 To keep things simple, keep each host expressions within their own directory, and avoid stowing more than 1 host to the same Nixos `/etc/nixos`.

-Instead, shared expressions are encouraged to be put in modules.